 Hydraulic hose sizing nomograph

 How to measure a hydraulic hose, how to measure hydraulic hose lengths and sizing hose diameter charts - these are just some of the questions and considerations when it comes to determining the correct size of your hydraulic hose.
 This hydraulic hose sizing nomograph takes you through all the steps to ensure you size the your hose correctly.
+This page serves as a practical resource for engineers and technicians working on hydraulic hose sizing.

 Hydraulic fluid power works effectively with the right size hose.
 Get the correct diameter for your hose, and you’ll avoid inefficiencies that result in heat generation and excess back pressure in the motor.
+Proper hose sizing is especially important within the scope of a project or installation to ensure the hose matches the recommended flow velocity for your specific application.

 Follow these three steps that will help you determine the hose size you’ll need for your hydraulic systems: